Shifting Financial Marketing into Gear

-Before you begin to define your offers and campaigns, your marketing infrastructure –the engine for your marketing fuel– must be defined.
+Before you begin to define your offers and campaigns, your marketing infrastructure –the engine for your financial marketing fuel– must be defined.

 The leads generated by your offers are best managed within a customer relationship management (CRM) software.
 A good CRM allows businesses to not only store client info and track a sales process, but to gain insight into customer and lead behaviors so they can be marketed to according to their actions.